SwedbankPay/developer.swedbankpay.com/pax-terminal/Nexo-Retailer/Quick-guide/payment-response.md

 The payment response carries both a merchant receipt and a customer receipt.
 The customer receipt should always be used.
 The merchant receipt is used if the receipt needs to be signed by the customer.
 The receiptdata is a Base64 encoded JSON structure.

+If the merchant is set up for loyalty handling via the SwedbankPay host, the payment response may contain a `LoyaltyResult` as well like shown below.

 {% include pax-payment-response.md %}

 ## For CVM method Signature default integration